thesoul214/typescript-cheatsheet/README.md

 The angle brackets and the content inside them are part of what is known as `Generics`.
 They are a way to declare, basically, generic typing similarly to how an array of strings may be declared as `string[]`.
 More information about Generics on its section down below after the Interfaces!

-Here's a breakdown of how the `Omit` type works.
-It's essentially doing the opposite of what the special `Pick` utility type does.
-In TypeScript 2.1, the `Pick` **utility** type was introduced, `Pick` allows us to **only pick certain properties of an object, to create a new object**, here's an example as shown in the [TypeScript official documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html):
+Here"s a breakdown of how the `Omit` type works.
+It"s essentially doing the opposite of what the special `Pick` utility type does.
+In TypeScript 2.1, the `Pick` **utility** type was introduced, `Pick` allows us to **only pick certain properties of an object, to create a new object**, here"s an example as shown in the [TypeScript official documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html):

 ```ts
 // From T pick a set of properties K